 Vietnam equities cheap on 2020F growth and valuation

-While foreign selling is a risk in the short term given the current global climate, we see Vietnam as a long-term beneficiary of the current trade turmoil.
-Per our forecast, earnings growth will accelerate in 2020 to over 18%.
-At a 2020F PER of 10.8x, Vietnam’s market remains attractive.
+While outflow continues to be a risk in the short term given the current global climate, we look at Vietnam as a long-term beneficiary of current trade turmoil.
+Looking to 2020, Vietnam continues to offer attractive value for investors at a 2020F PER of 11x on ca 20% estimated EPS growth.

 Inflation has remained stable throughout the year.
 Average headline CPI was 2.57% in August, the third straight month of decline.
 However, average core inflation inched up to 1.90% yoy, higher than that of August 2018 (1.38%) and August 2017 (1.47%).